Credit: Adobe Stock

 According to research, children who feel they’re being ignored are more likely to experience feelings of depression or anxiety.

-As explained by TechTarget, it’s a contraction of the words ‘phone’ and ‘snubbing,’ and involves a person ignoring their companion in favor of using a smartphone.
+As explained by TechTarget, it’s a blend of the words ‘phone’ and ‘snubbing,’ and involves a person ignoring their companion in favor of using their smartphone.

 The term was reportedly created in 2012 and was part of a campaign titled ‘Stop Phubbing.’

-Alvord says while everyone may be guilty of ‘phubbing’ from time to time, parents should ask themselves: Are they giving their kids undivided attention when they need it?
+Alvord says while everyone may be guilty of ‘phubbing’ from time to time, parents should ask themselves: Are they ignoring their child in favor of screentime?

 The expert continues: “Parents rely on the convenience of smartphones (i.e., alarms, book reading, scheduling, news, social connections, etc.), thus creating a sense of dependence.